m1griffin/arrayfunc/docs/ArrayFunc.rst

 * maxlen - Limit the length of the array used.
 This must be a valid positive integer.
 If a zero or negative length, or a value which is greater than the actual length of the array is specified, this parameter is ignored.
+* nosimd - If true, use of SIMD is disabled.
+SIMD will only be enabled if overflow checking is also disabled.

 example::